 Secure your website connection with HTTPS and SSL certificates

 One of the basic things you can do for your website security is to secure the connection between your website and your visitor’s browser.
 When you visit a website with a secure connection, you’ll see a grey padlock icon at the beginning of the website’s URL.
-You can get this padlock on your site by installing an SSL certificate on your web server.
+You can get this padlock on the login page of your site by installing an SSL certificate on your web server.
 Let’s quickly go over some definitions and discuss why your site needs an SSL certificate.

 What are HTTPS and SSL?